Chicken Wing

 Did You Know?

-- 2.Americans consume over 1.4 billion chicken wings annually, with Super Bowl Sunday accounting for 1.2 billion of those wings—making it the second-highest food consumption day after Thanksgiving
+- 2.Americans consume approximately 1.4 billion chicken wings during the Super Bowl weekend alone, making it the second-largest food consumption day after Thanksgiving.

 Plating Guidance